freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/displays.md

 <img src="display-dmd-inspector.png" width="354" alt="DMD Inspector" class="img-responsive pull-right" style="margin-left: 15px"/>

-Selecting the game object will let you customize it in the inspector, but more importantly, it lets you set the ID that links it to the Gamelogic Engine.
+Selecting the game object will let you customize it in the inspector, but more importantly, it lets you set the ID that links it to the gamelogic engine.

 ### Runtime

 You've noticed that the inspector lets you customize parameters like DMD resolution or number of segment columns in the editor that affected the geometry of the display.
 This is useful, because it allows you to see the correct geometry without running the game and place the display where it fits in the scene.

-However, during runtime, these parameters are provided by the Gamelogic Engine and the displays are reconfigured as soon as they are received.
+However, during runtime, these parameters are provided by the gamelogic engine and the displays are reconfigured as soon as they are received.
 This means that if you've set the wrong number of chars in your segment display, it will be resized and look differently than in the editor.

 > [!note]
 > There are additional settings that don't affect geometry that aren't configurable in the editor but will be automatically set during gameplay, such as number of segments per column.